pookiepew/Docker-MongoDB-replica-set/README.md

 ### What you need

 For this repo I'm using 4 servers but you don't have to.
-Docker-compose can be changed to deploy everything on one server.
+Docker-compose.yaml can be changed to deploy everything on one server.
 I'm also using local IPs but using DNS names is recommended.

 ### How to use